Matatika/matatika-docs/content/data-sources/tap-solarvista/prerequisites.md

 12. You will then get a response in the bottom center of Postman with your `clientId` and `code` which are required for a Solarvista Pipeline.
 13. (Optional) In the collection list on the left hand side of postman, there is a POST request called Work-Items.
 Click this and click the Send button.
 If you get a list of Work Items as the response, you know you have API access on your user account.

-If at any stage you get a message saying you do not have access to this API, you will need to get you admininstator to update your account's permissions.
+If at any stage you get a message saying you do not have access to this API, you will need to get you administrator to update your account's permissions.